cirocosta/concourse-arm/README.md

 A slightly modified version of Concourse, having just a single resource type ([`registry-image`](https://github.com/concourse/registry-image-resource)).

+## how does it work?

+For some info on what was needed for Concourse to run on ARM, check out ["How does it work?"](./docs/how-does-it-work.md).

 ## installing

 `concourse-arm` is provided in two flavors: